APFT (Army Physical Fitness Test) Score Calculator

 Legacy Army Combat Fitness Test (ACFT) score calculator for archived six-event scores and historical reference use.

-This page covers the legacy Army Combat Fitness Test (ACFT) scoring model with six events — 3 Repetition Maximum Deadlift, Standing Power Throw, Hand Release Push-Ups, Sprint-Drag-Carry, Plank, and 2-Mile Run.
-The Army Fitness Test (AFT) replaced the ACFT as the official test of record on June 1, 2025, so this page should be treated as an archived reference rather than the current Army standard.
+This page covers the legacy Army Combat Fitness Test (ACFT) scoring model with six events โ 3 Repetition Maximum Deadlift, Standing Power Throw, Hand Release Push-Ups, Sprint-Drag-Carry, Plank, and 2-Mile Run.
+The Army Fitness Test (AFT) later replaced the ACFT as the official test of record, so this page should be treated as an archived reference rather than the active Army standard.

 The calculator remains useful for older ACFT score sheets, historical comparisons, and users looking up the retired six-event standard.
 It is not the right page for current AFT scoring, standards, or pass/fail policy.